HyConEx: Hypernetwork classifier with counterfactual explanations for tabular data: Related Works

 Counterfactual explanation methods have emerged as a complementary paradigm by identifying minimal changes in input features that would alter a model prediction, thus offering actionable insights into how a different outcome might be achieved.
-These methods can be broadly categorized into endogenous explainers, which generate counterfactuals by selecting or recombining feature values from the existing dataset, and exogenous explainers, which produce counterfactual examples through interpolation or random data generation without the strict constraint of naturally occurring feature values \cite{Guidotti2024counterfactual}.
-Early work by Wachter et al. \cite{wachter2017counterfactual} laid the foundation for exogenous methods, and subsequent approaches have enhanced plausibility by imposing constraints such as convex density restrictions proposed by Artelt and Hammer \cite{artelt2020convex}, integrating density estimation via normalizing flows as in PPCEF \cite{Wielopolski2024ProbabilisticallyPC}, or guiding the search for interpretable counterfactuals with class prototypes as in CEGP \cite{van2021cegp}.
-On the endogenous side, the Contrastive Explanations Method (CEM) \cite{dhurandhar2018cem} emphasizes the importance of both pertinent positives and negatives to justify a prediction, an approach further refined by FACE \cite{poyiadzi2020face}, which identifies feasible and actionable modification paths that respect inherent data and decision constraints, and by the Case-Based Counterfactual Explainer (CBCE) \cite{keane2020cbce} that forms explanation cases by pairing similar instances with contrasting outcomes.
+These methods can be broadly categorized into endogenous explainers, which generate counterfactuals by selecting or recombining feature values from the existing dataset, and exogenous explainers, which produce counterfactual examples through interpolation or random data generation without the strict constraint of naturally occurring feature values \citep{Guidotti2024counterfactual}.
+Early work by Wachter et al. \citep{wachter2017counterfactual} laid the foundation for exogenous methods, and subsequent approaches have enhanced plausibility by imposing constraints such as convex density restrictions proposed by Artelt and Hammer \citep{artelt2020convex}, integrating density estimation via normalizing flows as in Probabilistically Plausibile Counterfactual Explanations using Normalizing Flows (PPCEF)~\citep{Wielopolski2024ProbabilisticallyPC}, or guiding the search for interpretable counterfactuals with class prototypes as in Counterfactual Explanations Guided by Prototypes (CEGP) \citep{van2021cegp}.
+On the endogenous side, the Contrastive Explanations Method (CEM) \citep{dhurandhar2018cem} emphasizes the importance of both pertinent positives and negatives to justify a prediction, an approach further refined by Feasible and Actionable Counterfactual Explanations (FACE)~\citep{poyiadzi2020face}, which identifies feasible and actionable modification paths that respect inherent data and decision constraints, and by the Case-Based Counterfactual Explainer (CBCE) \citep{keane2020cbce} that forms explanation cases by pairing similar instances with contrasting outcomes.
 Although these techniques vary in their mechanisms, they commonly require additional post hoc optimization separate from the classifier.